andrekovac/reservoir-persistent-memory/README.md

 * When using the provided default values, the script will take about 30 seconds to execute (tested on a Macbook Pro late 2013)
 * The width of plots depends on the screen-size of your computer screen.
 Thus, your plots might be scaled by some factor as compared to the figures in the publication.
 * Default values are used.
 Alternatives are usually described in a comment at the particular location in the code.
-* Details to this project may be found in the soon to be published paper.
+* Details to this project may be found in the [PLOS|ONE paper](http://dx.doi.org/10.1371/journal.pone.0165170).

 ## Structure

 The call-structure of the project.
 Nested functions signify that the daughter function is called by the mother function.
 Thus, the mother function depends on the existence of the daughter function in order to execute properly.

-This project depends on some functions from the Matlab Statistics and Machine Learning Toolbox.
+This project depends on some functions from the MATLAB Statistics and Machine Learning Toolbox.
 This is indicated next to the corresponding functions.

 	├── main
 		├── main_fct_task_with_fdb